molefrog/fpjs-login-demo/README.md

 )
 ```

-We'll need some way to identify requests: obviously, we can't fully rely on the email as well as on the IP (since there might be users who are sitting
+We'll need some way to identify requests: obviously, we can't entirely rely on the email as well as on the IP (since there might be users who are sitting
 behind a NAT) – and that's where `visitor_id` column comes in.
 We will soon see how to obtain that identifier but for now let's write a logging function.

 ```tsx